 Beautiful area of Nova Scotia Canada, beaches and historic towns nearby.
-Beautiful heritage farm
+Beautiful heritage farm.
+Private accommodation sometimes available.

 This is a heritage farm dating from the 1780s.
-Ethical growing of meat (pastured pork) and humane treatment of all our animals are central to what I'm about.
-If you're not sure you like working and caring for animals, this might not be the place for you.
+Ethical growing of meat (pastured pork) and humane treatment of our goats and other animals are central to what we're about.
+If you're not sure you like working and caring for animals, this is not the place for you.

-2016 was a busy year and 2017 is set to be too - we are just about to launch Nova Scotia's first micro-cheese dairy!
-So there is a lot to help with - from building related work (painting, cleaning, hammering, etc), as well as the typical farm jobs.
-Goats take a lot of care and that includes mucking out their bedding, learning to milk (and milking) and cleaning.
-Lots of cleaning involved in any aspect of dairying.
-I make cheese regularly so learning this skill might be possible while you're here.
-I offer classes and people come from all over for a day on the farm.
-Some stay over night in my eco-chalet or Mongolian yurt.
+We just launched Nova Scotia's first goat micro-cheese dairy!
+So there is a lot to do - from building work (painting, cleaning, etc), to animal care.
+Goats take a lot of care which includes mucking out their bedding, learning to milk (and milking) and cleaning.
+There's lots of cleaning in any aspect of dairying.
+You might have the opportunity to learn some a cheese making.
+I offer classes and a farmstay for the public (so there is cleaning and prep work with that).

-A typical day means 1-2 helpers will help with morning chores and others will start later and help with evening chores.
-There is usually overlap in the day to work on projects, which may range from mucking out the goat or poultry housing, to tending to fencing, painting and helping with other building work, to helping with a cheese class, or any other manner of things.
-The day starts by 8:30am with chores and projects going until lunchtime.
-We take an hour lunch break and then the team splits - with some working a couple hours in the afternoon and the others working a couple of hours later in the afternoon, to help put critters 'to bed'.
-Flexibility is important on a small livestock farm - we try to get things done as a team and this can mean pitching in when something comes up unexpected (like helping with frozen pipes, as just happened!).
-Couples in our experience often do really well here, though for sure most of our helpers (including great ones) mostly are singles.
+Projects range from mucking out animal housing, to fencing, painting and other building work, to helping with a cheese class.
+The day starts at 8:30 am with chores and projects going until lunchtime.
+A typical day sees 1-2 helpers help with morning chores and others start later and helping with evening chores, with overlap.
+Some days are long.
+Flexibility is important on a small livestock farm - we try to get things done as a team and this can mean pitching in when something comes up.
+Couples often do really well here, though most of our helpers are singles.

 On off days there are bikes (Mahone Bay is about 30 mins away on bike as is the market town of Bridgewater; Lunenburg is closer to an hour).
-With the cold weather bikes aren't a great idea though so I try to get longer stay folks out for visits to the beach and towns (Lunenburg is a beautiful town - a UNESCO world heritage town) or whatever else, as time permits.
-This is a fairly active community in the new farmer/sustainability sectors etc. too so there are interesting projects and folks doing stuff.
-The Lunenburg Farmers Market is possibly the most active farmers market in NS and we are just about to become a vendor there.
+This is a fairly active community in the new farmer/sustainability sectors so there are interesting projects and folks doing stuff.
+The Lunenburg Farmers Market is possibly the most active farmers market in NS and we are a vendor there.

-In terms of accommodation, folks normally stay in one of the spare bedrooms in the house (we have two full bathrooms) or there is cozy wood fire heated chalet.
-We usually eat an evening meal communally (I often cook but am happy to share this role with those staying and this is a part of hosting helpers that we all enjoy).
+In terms of accommodation, folks normally stay in one of the spare bedrooms in the house or in the off-grid cabin.
+We usually eat an evening meal communally (I often cook but am happy to share this role with those staying).
 We try to live as much as possible from our own produce and animal protein.
-This means we cannot cater to vegans and vegetarians may also struggle (though we do regularly cook vegetarian meals).
+This means we cannot cater to vegans and vegetarians may also struggle (though we do often cook vegetarian meals).
 Breakfasts and lunch are normally self-serve.

-* Please note: Stays of at least 3 weeks are appreciated (shorter stays of 2 weeks are 'sometimes' OK).
-But PLEASE, if you commit to coming and we make plans for your stay, PLEASE don't cancel on short notice.
+*️️️️️ PLEASE, if you commit to coming and we make plans for your stay, PLEASE don't cancel on short notice.
 Or come and decide 'oops, farming is hard work and I'm going to leave tomorrow'.
 Such decisions have impacts on others and sadly we have experienced too much of this (this is not to say we have only 'bad helpers' Most of our helpers are fantastic).
-A farm stay helping opportunity is a chance to learn lots, experience a different culture, work hard, learn - and it provides needed help and camaraderie and cultural exchange to a farmer - we and our animals can struggle if you decide to do the above.
-If you're not sure you are up for physical and outdoor work - that's OK, probably another placement is better suited to you.
-And while we have many gorgeous animals that will steal your heart (we love them all like family), this is a farm - not a petting zoo (sorry but I have to state the obvious as we not infrequently get helpers who would prefer to spend a few hours a day petting animals and leave the physical work of caring for them to others).
+A farm stay helping opportunity is a chance to learn lots, experience a different culture, work hard, learn - and it provides needed help and camaraderie and cultural exchange to a farmer - but we and our animals struggle if you decide to do the above.
+If you're not sure you are up for physical outdoor work - that's OK, probably another placement is better suited to you.
+And while we have many gorgeous animals that will steal your heart (we love them all like family), this is a farm - not a petting zoo (sorry but I have to state the obvious as we get helpers who would prefer to spend a few hours petting animals and leave the physical work of caring to others).

 As noted - we cannot accommodate vegans.
 We mostly eat from what we produce - this means meat, eggs, (goat) dairy and seasonal veg.
-We eat well.
-We don't buy all that much from the shops.
-Those that enjoy cooking (with the ability to improvise for what this farm sustains) may enjoy cooking for the group sometimes.
-We cannot accommodate smokers (of any kind - I will re-state this as we just had two 'lovely' German boys who enjoyed their pot too much - 4 hour lunch breaks was not fun for us farmers; indeed if you're a pot smoker - please keep going).
-Pets are also not possible to bring with you.
+We eat well but we don't buy all that much from the shops.
+Those that enjoy cooking (with the ability to improvise from what we produce) may enjoy cooking sometimes.
+We cannot accommodate smokers (of any kind - I will re-state this as we just had two 'lovely' German boys who enjoyed their pot too much - 4 hour lunch breaks was not fun for us farmers; indeed if you're a pot smoker - please KEEP GOING).
+Pets are also not an option.

 We are approximately 1 hour from Halifax city.
-Unfortunately there is no public transport in NS in rural areas to speak of.
-BUT it is often possible for us to arrange transport from Halifax for helpers with neighbours who travel to the city weekdays for work (folks flying in normally get the airport shuttle into the city and hook up with a ride from there, weekdays).
+Unfortunately there is no public transport in NS in rural areas BUT we can usually arrange transport from Halifax with neighbours who travel to the city weekdays (folks flying in normally get the airport shuttle into the city and hook up with a ride from there, weekdays).
 There is also a well used Facebook page organizing lift shares to the area, so generally to/fro Halifax isn't too difficult.

 I hope my 'cautions' haven't put you off.
-If you think you'd enjoy living as a farmer for a spell and the joys and work that comes from animal husbandry and goat and pig cuddles, and eating goat dairy - and cheese! - and can commit and are responsible and respectful - do give us a shout!
-The farm is a beautiful place and we genuinely enjoy sharing it with others.
+If you think you'd enjoy living as a farmer for a spell and the joys and work that comes from animal husbandry and goat and pig cuddles, and eating goat cheese! - and can commit and are responsible and respectful - do give us a shout.
+The farm is a beautiful place and we enjoy sharing it with others.